The Cake-a-Week – Upsidedown Fig and Ginger Cake

-You’ll be pleased (or not, depends upon how devoted you are to chocolate) to see that I have managed to resist the temptation to slip straight into my chocolate cake repertoire and I think you’ll be especially pleased with this little offering that I came up with the other day.
+You’ll be pleased (or not, depends upon how devoted you are to chocolate) to see that with this Upsidedown Fig and Ginger Cake I have managed to resist the temptation to slip straight into my chocolate cake repertoire and I think you’ll be especially pleased with this little offering that I came up with the other day.
 The flavours in this cake are made for each other and combine brilliantly – in fact, The Bloke pronounced it the best cake he’s ever eaten!

-If you remember, I wrote about some figs preserved in syrup which I had found on a shopping trip in Melbourne last November.
+I recently discovered some luscious figs preserved in syrup, which I found on a shopping trip in Melbourne last November.
 I had forgotten about them over the Christmas break, but they were discovered and unearthed by the wonderful house-sitter we had while we were away.
 This sainted woman not only looked after our house, dogs, chickens and garden, but completely tidied up and sorted out my pantry – a mammoth task that I had been dodging for many months (possibly years, if truth be told).
 Her organisational skills and efficient container labelling also meant that I found the crystalised ginger that I’d bought ages ago, vowing to do something interesting with it.
-So, figs and ginger together – what a no brainer!
+So, figs and ginger together – an upside down Fig and Ginger Cake -what a no brainer!

-Like many of my recipes before, this one is really, really easy and quick to make, simply by bunging all the ingredients in a food processor and combining well.
+Like my Upside Down Plum Cake, this one is really, really easy and quick to make, simply by bunging all the ingredients in a food processor and combining well.
 Because it is an upside down cake there is no real need to aim for a light and airy sponge, thus avoiding lots of butter/sugar creaming and batter beating – you want something moist and a little dense to support the weight of the fruit.
 If you can’t find the preserved figs, fresh ones would be delicious and would look great.
-You could even reconstitute the soft, dried figs in a little syrup and use those.
+You could even reconstitute soft, dried figs in a little syrup (or booze!) and use those.

-While this cake is easy, it still has a significant wow factor.
+While this Upside Down Fig and Ginger cake is easy, it still has a significant wow factor.
 It’s packed with flavour, the fruit, butter and sugar combine to form a jammy, caramelly (?) topping and it would certainly hold it’s own if presented as a dessert for guests.
 It is quite sweet so I served it with thick Greek-style yoghurt, but whipped cream would be delightfully indulgent too.

 - 2 Tbsp melted butter